-Cláudia Vassallo is chief executive of CDI, based in São Paulo and one of the largest public relations agencies in Brazil, For more iournalist, rising to become editorial director at Exame. the business and economics magazine than two decades. she worked as a meant denial of a life outside the office.
+When I arrived at FDC, my doubts were soon replaced by discoveries.
+During the course I came to appreciate that women are indeed different from men in work environments and that there is nothing wrong with that.
+The biggest revelation was that I would be a more complete, productive, secure and admired professional if I embraced my femininity and my roles as mother and wife.
+In lectures and conversations with participants, it became clear that I had been caught in a common trap: thinking professional success and competence meant denial of a life outside the office.
 Motherhood, taking care of family issues, the home, health and my body and cultivation of old friendships none of these would be regarded as hindrances to the second stage of my career.
-On the contrary, I would enjoy it participants, it became clear that I had professional success and competence been caught in a common trap: thinking more and find it easier to give my best when I felt like a complete being.
+On the contrary, I would enjoy it more and find it easier to give my best when I felt like a complete being.